 7. Human Resource Development Committee.

 Details of composition of the Board and its Committees which are mandatorily requiredto be constituted Major Terms of Reference of these Committees Meetings held during theyear and Attendance of Directors at such Meetings are furnished in the Report onCorporate Governance' forming part of this Report.

 All the recommendations made by the Audit Committee were accepted by the Board.

-PERFORMANCE EVALUATION OF BOARD ITS COMMITTEES AND INDIVIDUAL DIRECTORS
+PERFORMANCE EVALUATION OF THE BOARD ITS COMMITTEES AND INDIVIDUAL DIRECTORS:

 BOARD OF DIRECTORS AND KEY MANAGERIAL PERSONNEL

-In terms of Section 152 of the Companies Act 2013 Dr. Rajiv Kumar Gupta IAS beingDirector liable to retire by rotation will retire and is proposed to be reappointed atthis AGM.
+In terms of Section 152 of the Act Smt.
+Mamta Verma IAS will retire by rotation atthis AGM and is proposed to be re-appointed thereat.